| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 want to sell at the top are, of course, the ones that you own.
 We're

 not getting involved in the complexities of futures trading here.
+Getting and Spending The business cycle operates similarly.
+To understand the business

 cycle, we need to drag in another concept called the "velocity

+of money."
 Money used to be nothing but little green slips of paper.
 Now,

 it's not even that.
 It's mainly electronic notations in a collection